Stochastic modeling of gene expression: application of ensembles of trajectories: Mathematical preliminaries

 in which the symbol ‘‘inf’’ above stands for ‘‘infimum of’’, which can be taken to mean the same as ‘‘minimum of’’.
 Expanding $I(a)$ beyond quadratic order gives information about non- Gaussian fluctuations of ${\cal A}_t/t$, which are referred to as large deviations.
 Moreover, from~(\ref{ld}) we find

 a relation which connects the average value of the observable $a_t$ to the conjugate field $s$~\cite{T09}.
-It is worth mentioning that the right and the left eigenvectors of $H(s)$ corresponding to the largest eigenvalue of the modified generator $\Lambda^{\ast}(s)$ are quite meaningful in the context of large deviations in terms of trajectories.
+The right and the left eigenvectors of $H(s)$ corresponding to the largest eigenvalue of the modified generator $\Lambda^{\ast}(s)$ are quite meaningful in the context of large deviations in terms of trajectories.
 Considering the following eigenvalue relations

 it has been shown that